raniprati/algosml/README.md

 # algosml
-The code implemented using sklearn and required data files are in branch: runmodels
+The code and required data files are in branch: runmodels